seanmarcia/pythonforgood.org/yearbook.md

 #### 2014

-In 2014, Code for Good was held at the Fairfax Campus of George Mason University.
+In 2014, Python for Good was held at the Fairfax Campus of George Mason University.

 ##### Kutoa